rpi-ptam/ptam-service/README.md

  1. Copy the contents `default.json` from the `config` folder and create a `development.json` file in the same directory.
  2. Fill out the configuration file as necessary, i.e. configure the database.

+ ### Generating Authentication Signature-Keys:
+ It's recommended to use an elliptic curve algorithm:
+ - `openssl ecparam -genkey -name secp384r1 -noout -out auth_signatures.pem`
+ - `openssl ec -in auth_signatures.pem -pubout`
+ - Copy the values from both of these outputs into your configuration file.
+Since JSON doesnt allow multiple lines remove them from the keys but replace them with `\n`.

  Once the configuration is set up, run `npm run dev` from the root directory of the project.

 ----------